nadya-chernyavskaya/FractalBuilder/README.md

 ### Introduction

 - Find out more about fractals, Mandelbrot and Julia sets [here](https://en.wikipedia.org/wiki/Mandelbrot_set).
 - This application has a very basic interface as it was built as a simple university project in 2014.
-The interfance of the application is available in English.
+The interface of the application is in English.
 For the interface in Russian see branch 'rus'.

 ### Application
 Main window of the application